How can I have a representative of the Fire Department visit my civic group or bring a fire truck to my community event or birthday party?

 I have a swimming pool and would like to fill my pool with water.
 Will the fire department assist me in doing this?

 The fire department does not assist in filling swimming pools.
 For this service, you must contact a private water hauler or pool company.

-The department has a state of the art hands on fire extinguisher training trailer to teach classes for local businesses and citizens.
-To schedule a class call 330-533-4316 ext.
-3 Monday thru Friday, 8:00 am to 4:00 p.m.
+The department has a state-of-the-art hands-on fire extinguisher training trailer to teach classes for local businesses and citizens.
+To schedule a class, call 330-533-4316 any time Monday thru Friday, 8:00 am to 4:00 p.m.

 The Fire Department welcomes the opportunity to have the public visit any of our stations.
 If a school, civic group, or citizen would like to schedule a tour, please call (330) 533-4316.
 You will be asked to provide a name, contact number, the number of participants and any date preferences.
 A member of our department will contact you to schedule the tour.